 In the early 1940s the Arizona Highway Department undertook a major reconstruction of the Duncan-Clifton Highway (State Highway 71) south of Clifton.
-Included among the miles of roadway grading and construction of numerous small drainage structures were three substantial bridges over rocky defiles at Negro Canyon (formerly Nigger Canyon), Black Jack Canyon (Cold Creek [0258]), and Rattlesnake Canyon [0270].
-The design and construction of the route were divided into intermediate sections.
+Included among the miles of roadway grading and construction of numerous small drainage structures were three substantial bridges over rocky defiles at Negro Canyon (formerly Nigger Canyon), Black Jack Canyon, and Rattlesnake Canyon [00270].
+The route was divided into intermediate sections for design and construction purposes.
 As the southernmost of the three bridges, the Black Jack Canyon structure was the first undertaken.
 The contract for it was let late in 1940.
 The contract for the Rattlesnake Canyon Bridge was let in the summer of 1941.
 As the last of the three structures, the Negro Canyon Bridge was comprised of four concrete slab spans-the longest of which extended 27 feet-supported by concrete abutments and spill-though piers on concrete spread footings.
 These slabs featured parabolic arches, giving the bridge a girderlike appearance.
 Like most rural structures designed by AHD at the time, the Negro Canyon Bridge was relatively plain-faced, with the only architectural treatment being the stepped bulkheads that bounded the steel guardrails on the four corners.

-Early in 1942 highway department engineers completed the drawings for the Negro Canyon bridge and designated its construction, along with 3% miles of adjacent highway work, as Federal Aid Project 138-B. In March 1942 AHD let the contract for this project to George W. Orr of El Paso, Texas.
+Early in 1942, highway department engineers completed the drawings for the Negro Canyon Bridge and designated its construction, along with 33/4 miles of adjacent highway work, as Federal Aid Project 138-B. In March 1942 AHD let the contract for this project to George W. Orr of El Paso, Texas.
 Orr's men began the highway work soon thereafter, completing the project by the end of the summer.
 The Negro Canyon Bridge has since carried mainline traffic, without substantial alteration.
 In 1980 a second, parallel, structure was built at this crossing to carry the highway's northbound lanes.

 Beginning in the 1910s, the Arizona Highway Department relied extensively on standard designs for many of its bridges.
 These relatively small-scale structures were built by the hundreds all over the state and many remain in place today, with varying degrees of physical integrity.
 For larger structures, AHD often turned to its standard concrete or steel structural types, extending them in span length or span number to form site-specific designs.
 These three bridges in Greenlee County represent the three most common bridge types of the 1930s and 1940s: a steel beam, a concrete girder and a concrete slab.
 Other than the superstructural differences, their detailing was essentially identical.
-They are thus distinguished as the only well-preserved, intact group of structures to illustrate these major structural types from the period.
-As such they accrue a degree of technological significance for their representative value.
+They were thus distinguished as the only intact group of structures to illustrate these major structural types from the period.
+Unfortunately, the Black Jack Canyon Bridge has since been replaced, leaving the Negro Canyon and Rattlesnake Canyon structures.
+As a pair, they accrue a degree of technological significance for their representative value.

-TECHNOLOGICAL SIGNIFICANCE represents the work of a master possesses high artistic values represents a type, period or method of construction HISTORICAL SIGNIFICANCE associated with significant pe associated with significant ev contributes to historical distri rsons TIONAL REGISTER CRITERIA Criterion A Criterion B Criterion C NATIONAL REGISTER ELIGIBILITY AREA OF SIGNIFICANCE: Engineering Highways individually eligible x yes no PERIOD OF SIGNIFICANCE: 1942-1964 contributes to district yes x no THEME(S): Transportation:
+TECHNOLOGICAL SIGNIFICANCE HISTORICAL SIGNIFICANCE NATIONAL REGISTER CRITERIA represents the work of a master associated with significant person ns Criterion A possesses high artistic values associated with significant event s or patterns Criterion B represents a type, period or method of construction contributes to historical district Criterion C NATIONAL REGISTER ELIGIBILITY individually eligible x yes no contributes to district yes no PERIOD OF SIGNIFICANCE: 19 ngineering 142-1978 ransportation: Highways